New month, new goals… ready?

 10 New month, new goals Quotes to Inspire You

-6. I found this quote on Pinterest, and it reminds me not to get too wrapped up in the results.
+11. I found this quote by @mamastrongfit on Pinterest and it reminds me not to get too wrapped up in the results.
 When I focus on putting the work in, I can become inspired by my progress, which is what will ultimately push me to get great results.

 How are you going to stay motivated and inspired?